graphql/composite-schemas-wg/rfcs/spec/spec/Section 2 -- Composition.md

 **Explanatory Text**

-A graphQL fusion schema composed from multiple subgraphs must have a query root type to be valid.
+A schema composed from multiple subgraphs must have a query root type to be valid.
 The query root type is essential.
 This rule ensures that at least one subgraph in the composition defines a query root type that defines at least one query field.

 The examples provided in the test cases demonstrate how the absence or presence of a valid query root type impacts the composition result.
 A composition that does not meet this requirement should result in an error with the code F0007, indicating the need for at least one query field across the included subgraphs.